VMware vRealize Operations Manager Appliance 7.0 | 20 September 2018 | Build 10098133

 VMware Product Compatibility

-Note: vRealize Operations Manager 7.0 is currently not supported with vRealize Operations for Horizon.
+Note: New vRealize Operations for Horizon 6.6.0 is only compatible with vRealize Operations Manager 7.0 with the security patch installed.
+See KB 59651 for more information.
 The VMware Product Interoperability Matrix provides details about the compatibility of vRealize Operations Manager with VMware products.

 This vRealize Operations Manager release supports all current Web browsers, although only the following browsers were tested with this release: